U.S. Agent: S.T.A.R.S.

-In their second mission together, U.S. Agent and Vries teamed up to tackle a radical faction of Atlanteans working with the super-villain Poundcakes (Marian Pouncey).
+In their second mission together, U.S. Agent and Vries battle a radical faction of Atlanteans working with Poundcakes.
 It transpired that Pouncey was attempting to trade more of the alien parasites capable of mind control with the Atlanteans.
 The Sub-Mariner (Namor) disrupts the battle and discovers the parasite placed on U.S. Agent's neck by Vries.
 Vries later attends Agent's room and attempts to seduce him, placing another parasite on him.
 U.S. Agent — apparently no longer in control of his own will, and despite being informed that a S.H.I.E.L.D. envoy had been dispatched — then takes the duffle bag full of parasites seized by S.T.A.R.S. in order to take them to his manipulator who transpires to be none other than the Power Broker (Curtis Jackson) — the man originally responsible for granting John Walker his super-human powers, whose plan is to infect the international assemblage of heads of state with the mind-controlling parasites.